Prince Albert police seek help finding missing 25-year-old man - Saskatoon | Globalnews.ca

 A A

-Police in Prince Albert, Sask., are asking for the public’s help in locating a 25-year-old man.
+Prince Albert police are asking for the public’s help in locating a 25-year-old man.

-Mason Simonot, 25, was reported missing by family on July 17.
-Police said family had not heard from him in a couple weeks and are concerned for his well-being.
+Mason Simonot, 25, was reported missing by family on July 17 in the northern Saskatchewan city.

 READ MORE: Girl missing for a month sought by Prince Albert police